Africa in Motion Film Festival Young Programmers Traineeship

 Employment dates: 1July 2018 to 30 Nov 2018 (induction on Monday 18 June)

-Traineeship fee: £512 per month (reasonable work-related expenses will also be reimbursed)
+Traineeship salary: £512 per month (reasonable work-related expenses will also be reimbursed)

 Hours: 16 hours per week (2 days per week, with flexibility and increased availability during the festival itself required)

 Based at: Africa in Motion Office, Templeton House, Bridgeton, Glasgow

 Report to: Festival Producer and Board of Trustees